-There is no known medical “cure” for stuttering and the cause of the disorder is complex.
-However, in recent years researchers have found stutterers suffer from excessive dopamine levels in the striatal region of the brain – best known for its role in influencing motor skills – by as much as 300%.
+The cause of the disorder is complex, and there is no known medical “cure” for stuttering.
+However, researchers have recently found that stutterers suffer from excessive dopamine levels by as much as 300% in the striatal region of the brain – best known for its role in influencing motor skills.
 Various double-blind, placebo-controlled studies have found that medicines which help control dopamine levels can significantly reduce stuttering frequency and severity.
 Pairing a dopamine antagonist with an anti-anxiety medication can further increase treatment success rates.

 The optimal treatment plan for stuttering will always include a prevalent aspect of the established, traditional speech therapies.
-But these new advancements in our understanding of the clinical root of stuttering suggest medication can augment traditional forms of treatment.
-Our hope at the Center for Integrative Wellness is that individualized treatment combining therapy and psychopharmacological management as appropriate will optimize relief of stuttering symptoms.
+However, new advancements in our understanding of the clinical root of stuttering suggest medication can augment traditional forms of treatment.
+The Center for Integrative Wellness provides individualized treatment combining both therapy and psychopharmacological management as appropriate to optimize relief of stuttering symptoms.